 We can all help reduce our impact at the source by minimizing the amount of trash and plastic waste create every day.
 In an effort to help people become more aware of their trash habits and to encourage litter reduction, the supermarket chain, Lidl UK in collaboration with photographer Chris Peckham has launched an incredible ad campaign showing the effects our trash has on wildlife.

 The supermarket chain will be donating more than £500,000 (over $700,000) from the proceeds of its single-use carrier bag charge to a new initiative with Keep Britain Tidy, designed to inspire young people to reduce litter and waste and improve their local parks and green spaces.
-Check out the stunning images below:
+Check out the stunning images at the Guardian.